Are you Being Rude in the Workplace | 5 No-No’s & How to Stop

 1) Not saying hello to your coworkers in the hall.

-If one of your colleagues is walking down the hall and you converge, look at them, smile, and say hello!
+I know I’ve spoken about this once before, and this may seem like common sense, but if one of your colleagues is walking down the hall and you converge, look at them, smile, and say hello!
 It’s really simple.
 By not saying hello to people, you come off as rude, cold, and people are unlikely to want to speak to you in the future.
 You could be the nicest person in the world, but turning away from someone passing you is considered rude in our Western culture.
 Along the same lines, if you’re sitting in the company lunchroom and someone says hi, acknowledge them!
 It will go a long way to building your positive reputation in the workplace.

 2) Omitting the name of the person you’re addressing an email to.